WHY GO: Where do Philadelphia couples go when they’ve had enough of the city and want to reconnect in peace? To towns along the Perkiomen Trail!

 STAY: Hotel Fiesole, Skippack Village

-Modeled after the hotel of the same name in Tuscany, this stately Hotel Fiesole in the center of boutique-shop Skippack is elegant and styled for a upscale travelers who don’t like cookie-cutter chain hotels.
+Modeled after the hotel of the same name in Tuscany, this stately Hotel Fiesolein the center of boutique-shop Skippack is elegant and styled for upscale travelers who don’t like cookie-cutter chain hotels.

-An atmospheric library room with stained glass domed ceiling is particularly swanky.
+Don’t miss a peek at the ultra cool library room with stained glass domed.
 There’s a hierarchal level of dining; main floor is fine, middle floor casual, and the basement, aka “rathskeller” blasts live music.